Corbyncentral/electionmusing/README.md

 <br>
 <a href="https://www.theguardian.com/politics/2017/jan/10/theresa-may-urged-to-disclose-contents-of-blind-trust">Theresa May urged to disclose contents of blind trust</a> <a href="https://archive.is/i6wfv">(archive)</a>
 <br>
-<a href="http://metro.co.uk/2017/06/16/angry-crowds-shout-coward-and-murderer-at-theresa-may-as-she-leaves-grenfell-tower-relief-centre-6714513/">Angry crowds shout ‘coward’ and ‘murderer’ at Theresa May as she leaves Grenfell Tower relief centre</a>
+<a href="http://metro.co.uk/2017/06/16/angry-crowds-shout-coward-and-murderer-at-theresa-may-as-she-leaves-grenfell-tower-relief-centre-6714513/">Angry crowds shout ‘coward’ and ‘murderer’ at Theresa May as she leaves Grenfell Tower relief centre</a> <a href="https://archive.is/WirNS">(archive)</a>
 <br>
 <a href="http://www.independent.co.uk/news/uk/politics/theresa-may-nuclear-test-error-trident-mps-vote-refuses-confirm-a7541481.html">No.10 admits Theresa May did know about nuclear test where missile 'veered towards America'</a>
 <br>